 Wesley: (starts to tear up and wipes his eyes) Allergies.

-In "Five By Five", when Angel and Faith crash into the street in the middle of their fight, rain begins to fall and the cynic taunts from Faith start turning into desperate screams, begging Angel to kill her, countered by soft refusals by Angel, and Faith's final complete breakdown.
+In "Five By Five", when Angel and Faith crash into the street in the middle of their fight, rain begins to fall and the cynical taunts from Faith start turning into desperate screams, begging Angel to kill her, countered by soft refusals by Angel, and Faith's final complete breakdown, which prompts Angel to hug her tight and comfort her as they both collapse to the ground.

 And later, he tenderly tucks her into his bed, putting an extra blanket over her for warmth.